erikjanderson/SGC-Enhancement-Suite/README.md

  - Review source IDs on CI records.

 ## Run a transform through the SGC Enhancement Suite.
 To utilize the majority of the features with the SGC Enchantment Suite, import set's need to be processed using through the tool itself.
-This is necessary because the SGC Enhancment Suite utilizes the **sn_integration_studio.IntegrationStudioScriptableApi** to do its processing which allows for the ability to generate transform summaries as well as roll back import set runs.
+This is necessary because the SGC Enhancement Suite utilizes the **sn_integration_studio.IntegrationStudioScriptableApi** to do its processing which allows for the ability to generate transform summaries as well as roll back import set runs.

 Here are the ways to run this process.
 ### Transform and track an import set